-Recurring Large Volume Pickup Service.
+Recurring Large Volume Pickup Service (RLVP).
 Some LVP sites receive pickups on an on-going basis.
-These recurring large volume pickup (RLVP) sites sign a contract with PaintCare to allow them to keep PaintCare collection bins on site and fill them as they accumulate leftover paint.
-In addition, staff at these locations are trained by PaintCare on how to segregate products and store them until picked up by a transporter.
+These RLVP sites sign a contract with PaintCare to allow them to keep PaintCare collection bins on site and fill them as they accumulate leftover paint.
+In addition, staff at these locations are trained by PaintCare how to segregate products and store them until picked up by a transporter.